Boeing : Five decades ago, Boeing's new 727 jet also had a terrible start | MarketScreener

 "It passed very rigid certification tests ... before it was put into service and nothing has turned up in our investigation to cause us to doubt its stability," the board said.

-Those words did not immediately reassure many travellers.
+Those words did not immediately reassure many travelers.
 Indeed, passengers had started to boycott the airliner after the crashes began.

 "For a period of six months or so a lot of 727s were flying with half full cabins," Waldock said by phone from Prescott, Arizona.
 Still, the 727 crisis passed.